pose/automac/README.md

 }
 ```

-It will produce the following new note:
+It will produce the following new note with contents obtained from `stdin`:

 ![](./docs/new-note-64.png)

-Or by executing this operation on Safari:
+Or by executing this command on Safari:

 ```sh
 # Open new Safari tab pointing to example.com